anyfin/dotenv-from-k8s/README.md

 A commandline cli tool to fetch, merge and convert secrets and config maps in k8s to dot env property file.

 In most frontend projects environment variables are built as part of docker build.
 This tool allows you to create a .env file from k8s secrets and config maps before doing a docker build.
-This you can store your secrets in k8s secrets just like you would for a nodejs service.
+This way you can store your secrets in k8s secrets just like you would for a nodejs service.

 This tool uses kubernetes apis via the official [kubernetes client for javascript](https://github.com/kubernetes-client/javascript) and will use your currently configured kubectl to perform necessary api calls.
 So make sure you have configured your kubectl correctly before running this.